hoc-labs/css-super-hero/README.md

 ### Make the following style changes

 * set the font-family for the entire web page to "Poppins" as first choice and san-serif as fallback.
 Poppins is a google font.
-See the link in the Resources section for directions.
+See [Using Google Fonts](https://chnn-anne.gitbook.io/html-css/appendix/google-fonts) topic for directions.
 * for all of the sections
   * set a padding of 20px around the content
   * set a margin of 60px on the bottom so there is space between sections